-Seattle School Board announces intention to temporarily suspend partnership with Seattle Police Department
+Seattle schools chief, School Board announce intention to temporarily suspend partnership with Seattle Police Department

-Seattle Public Schools superintendent Denise Juneau announced she intended to suspension the district’s partnership with the Seattle Police Department for one year on Tuesday, echoing the moves of several other large school districts across the country.
+Seattle Public Schools superintendent Denise Juneau announced an effort to suspend the district’s partnership with the Seattle Police Department for one year on Tuesday, echoing the moves of several large school districts across the country.

 Juneau said the Seattle School Board will consider a resolution Wednesday that would “re-evaluate our relationship with SPD and enact a district-wide one-year suspension.”
+Seattle School Board president Zachary DeWolf says he expects a draft of the resolution to pass tomorrow.
+A final vote will occur on June 24.

-The partnership, started in 2008 after the shooting deaths of five teenagers, involved four armed officers stationed across Seattle schools.
+The partnership, started in 2008 after the shooting deaths of five teenagers, involves four armed “school emphasis officers” stationed across Seattle schools: Southshore K-8, Aki Kurose Middle School, Denny International Middle School and Washington Middle School.
+A fifth “school resource officer,” also armed, is stationed at Garfield High School.
+The school emphasis officers had not arrested students since the inception of the partnership, district spokesman Tim Robinson said.

 “While the focus of the School Emphasis Officers has been to build relationships and provide assistance to youth in crisis, the unintended consequence of their presence in our buildings could bring more distress to our young people,” Juneau wrote in a district announcement.